 1 cup chopped cabbage

 handful of corinader leaves, finely chopped

 1 teaspoon shredded ginger

 - Wash and soak the Dal for an hour.
 Soak the almonds along with the Dal.
 After the required time, drain the excess water from the dal.
 Let it sit in the colander for 2 minutes.

 - Take the drained dal, along with red chilies, curry leaves and salt in a mixer jar.
 Grind it to a coarse batter.
 Do not add any extra water.
-If the mixer refuses to move further just add a tbsp of water.
+If the mixer refuses to move further just add a tablespoon of water.
 The batter shouldn’t be too coarse or too soft.

 - Once done, transfer the contents to a wide bowl.
 To this ground batter add chopped coriander leaves, chopped onions , cabbage, hing and ginger mix well with your hands.